it-at-m/helm-charts/charts/refarch-templates/README.md

 #### Storage

 By default, no volumes are defined and no mounts are mounted connected to the containers.
 This can be useful to attach files like certificates.

+More information about Volumes can be found in the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/volumes/).

 Example:
 ```yaml
     volumes: